Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning: Simulated Learning Environments for Irrigation and Suction

 \subsection{Learning Environments for Irrigation and Suction}

 Based on CRESSim-ML, two simulated learning scenes are built for training agents to complete the irrigation and suction tasks autonomously and to achieve sim-to-real transfer.
 The overall configurations of both scenes are similar, consisting of a PSM robot with the Suction/Irrigator, a tissue container where fluids are present, a camera for generating image observations, and a background tabletop, as shown in Fig.~\ref{fig:sim_env_overview}a.
 To ensure the trained policy can be applied to the real-world setup, the simulated scenes are designed to resemble the real world, as will be discussed in Section~\ref{sec:experiments}.
+It is worth noting that the environment setup is not intended to realistically represent a specific surgical procedure but rather to validate the automation of the surgical task considered in this work.